askcarter/io16/README.md

-# UD615: Scalable Microservices with Kubernetes
+# Scalable Microservices with Kubernetes

-This is the code for [Scalable Microservices with Kubernetes](https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615).
-In this course you will learn how to:
+The code is from [Scalable Microservices with Kubernetes](https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615).
+In this talk you will learn how to:

 * Provision a complete Kubernetes using [Google Container Engine](https://cloud.google.com/container-engine)
 * Deploy and manage Docker containers using kubectl